tedklin/dynamical/docs/design.md

 ### analysis.h

 overall notes
     - The Eigen library doesn't play well with *auto* type deduction, so I spelt out matrix types even where using *auto* would make sense.
-A small tradeoff between verbosity and guaranteed correctness.
+This resulted in better-guaranteed correctness at the expense of verbosity/readability.

 *get_controllability_matrix*
 - *namespace dynamical::analysis*